A Complete Decomposition of KL Error using Refined Information and Mode Interaction Selection: Refined Information

 \subsection{Definition of Refined Information}

+In order to achieve our goal of defining a fine-grained and high-order definition of information content, we use this information geometry lens to define a sequence of projected distributions, and then use the distance (divergence) between each of the distributions in that sequence of projections as the definition of information content.
+Because mutual information can also be defined in this way, our definition gives a natural extension to higher-order and non-negative information content which we call \textbf{refined information}.

-Let us say that a \frontier~$\cI$ is \emph{hierarchical} if it is downwards closed with respect to subsets ($T\in\cI$, $\forall\decihextant T\subseteq S$, $\forall S\in\cI$).
+Let us say that a \frontier~$\cI$ is \emph{hierarchical} if it is downwards closed with respect to subsets ($S\in \cI \oct\text{and}\oct T\subseteq S \Rightarrow T\in\cI$).
 We can define a chain of \frontier s such that:

-We will say that a chain is \emph{complete} whenever $\cI_0 = \{\emptyset\}$ and $\cI_T = \cP([d])$ and \emph{hierarchical} whenever each $\cI_t$ is hierarchical.
+We will say that a chain is \emph{complete} whenever $\cI_0 = \{\emptyset\}$ and $\cI_T = \cP([d])$ and is \emph{hierarchical} whenever each $\cI_t$ is hierarchical.
 We will hereafter restrict our attention to complete and hierarchical chains.
 Moreover, we will almost always considered \emph{maximally-refined} chains, which is equivalent to saying $\cI_{t} = (\cI_{t-1} + S_t)$ for some subset $S_t$, for all choices of $t$.
-Any shorter chain can be stretched out into a maximal chain by further refining the sequence.
+Any shorter chain can be extended into a maximal chain by further refining the sequence.